-World Affairs Council Seattle The Food Crisis in Latin America
+World Affairs Council Seattle

 The effects of COVID-19 are profound and wide-reaching in Latin America, a hard-hit region where there has been a 269 percent rise in people facing severe food insecurity.
 And now, a pandemic-induced recession threatens to wipe out years of economic, humanitarian and social progress in the region.
 More than one-third of the population will face unemployment and food insecurity, threatening dire, long-term impacts for Latin America.
 What are the broader implications of this food crisis in Latin America, and what are states in the region and the international community doing to prevent tens of millions more people from falling into extreme poverty and unprecedented food insecurity?